 But first, safety: Solutions for distracted driving behaviors

 Laser-focused attention is an absolute must when driving — let alone when driving a commercial vehicle.
-As such, a fleet manager without the right fleet management system, cannot efficiently detect distracted driving in time; that is to say, to thwart undesirable circumstances.
+As such, a fleet manager without the right vehicle management system, cannot efficiently detect distracted driving in time; that is to say, to thwart undesirable circumstances.

 Luckily, with fleet vehicle telematics, you can take preventative measures that can immediately minimize fleet risk and liability.
-By using both fleet management software and ongoing driver coaching, you can help your fleet company reach new heights.
+By using both vehicle management software and ongoing driver coaching, you can help your fleet company reach new heights.

 So, how can you make the most of these tools, to identify careless drivers, reduce liability, and protect your employees?